shelbybrad/shelbybrad.github.io/collections/_docs/content-technical/javascript.md

 #date: 2020-03-03 02:02:02
 #hero_classes: "background-color--main-dark color--white"
 meta:
-  description: "All markdown syntax and its usage for this site."
+  description: "Scripts and behaviors available for use on the site."
 #  image:
 #    alt: "Shelby and Brad among the stars" # It's okay for this to be empty if the image is decorative
 #    src: required/meta-image--default.jpg